 ICORE: Image Co-addition with Optional Resolution Enhancement (Downloads Page)

-- Click to download the latest ICORE package:
+- Click to download the ICORE package specific for your system:

-This is ~618 MB in size and expands to ~998 MB after installation.
+The above are ~618 MB in size and expand to ~ 1 GB after installation.

 - This will be deposited in a folder where your downloads normally go.

 Move it to an area with >~ 3 GB of disk space.
 This need not be where

 your image data resides.
 Input image lists to ICORE are flexible and

 may contain file paths to anywhere on your system.
 This minimum disk

 size accounts for additional files made when running the examples.

 - Unzip your downloaded "*.tar.gz" file if not automatically done by your